NEA Partnership Funding

 For questions, please email LPRTP-PF@nea.org

-The NEA Center for Great Public Schools provides partnership funding to develop and promote policy and practice that define a quality education profession; incubate sound practice and gather key learning that benefits student learning; and define national, state and district policy that supports the advancement of Great Public Schools.
-The application should focus on several key education profession levers, which can serve as fundamental change catalysts in educators’ career practice, and the role of the union/educators in leadership.
-These key areas include: Union Engagement in Education Reform, Transforming the Professions, and Actionable Research, Policy, and Practice for Great Public Schools.
-Current funding for this grant have already been committed to state and local affiliates.
-Any partnership applications received will be considered for funding in the 2015-16 fiscal year.
+The NEA Center for Great Public Schools provides State & Local Partnership Funding Grants to develop and promote policy and practice that define a quality education profession; incubate sound practice and gather key learning that benefits student learning; and define national, state and district policy that supports the advancement of Great Public Schools.
+The application should focus on key education profession levers which can serve as fundamental change catalysts in educators’ career practice, and the role of the union/educators in leadership.
+These key areas include: Union Engagement in Education Reform, Leading the Education Professions, and Actionable Research, Policy, and Practice for Great Public Schools.

 - For questions, please email CGPS-PF@nea.org